Canon EOS R1 Review

 In-Depth Review

-Canon 1-Series bodies have long represented the pinnacle of camera performance, featuring impressive speed, fast and precise autofocusing, ultimate control, dependable reliability, and outstanding communications capabilities.
+Canon 1-Series bodies have long represented the pinnacle of camera performance, featuring impressive speed, fast and precise autofocusing, ultimate control, dependable reliability, and outstanding communication capabilities.
 Still, few 1-series cameras delivered an upgrade as huge as the R1.

-The R1's 1-series predecessor is the highly-competent Canon EOS-1D X Mark III.
+The R1's 1-series predecessor is the highly competent Canon EOS-1D X Mark III.
 Introduced in 2020, that camera now seems ancient, especially its autofocus capabilities.

-The Canon EOS-1D X Mark II was introduced in 2016 and the 1D X in 2012.
+The Canon EOS-1D X Mark II was introduced in 2016, and the 1D X in 2012.
 The year-based math leaves little surprise that a new ultimate, best-ever Canon EOS-1 camera would be announced in 2024, despite many of us considering it long overdue, expecting it to show up years ago.

-Since 1989, Canon EOS-1 cameras have been a primary choice for professionals photographing demanding events, including the Olympics and many other events of similar media importance, and 2024 again corresponds to a planned Summer Olympics year, an ideal venue to deploy what is arguably the most advanced interchangeable lens camera ever produced.
+Since 1989, Canon EOS-1 cameras have been a primary choice for professionals photographing demanding events, including the Olympics and many other events of similar media importance, and 2024 again corresponded to a planned Summer Olympics year, an ideal venue to deploy what is arguably the most advanced interchangeable lens camera ever produced.

 Like its predecessors at their introductions, the R1 promises to be the best sports, action, media, and wildlife camera Canon has ever introduced.
 Professionals upgrading from the 1D X III will need some acclimation to fully implement the R1's capabilities, but little acclimation is needed to far exceed the prior camera's performance.